-- 2.4.75 The Nationality Certificate, in Arabic called shahadat jinsiyya or shahdat al-Jinsiya al-Iraqiya , is regulated under the Iraqi Nationality Law No.26 (2006).
+- 8.4.1 The Nationality Certificate, in Arabic called shahadat jinsiyya160 or shahdat al-Jinsiya al-Iraqiya161, is regulated under the Iraqi Nationality Law No.26 (2006).
 The document essentially proves someone is an Iraqi citizen.
-It is issued by the Ministry of Interior, General Nationality Directorate (GND).
-Hassanain Hadi Fahil, second secretary at the Iraqi embassy in London, in a meeting in January 2011, clarified that '... the issuance of the Iraqi Nationality Certificate ... was overseen by the General Directorate of Nationality, which was ... part of the Ministry of Interior.'
-The Second Secretary clarified that the General Directorate of Nationality and Iraqi Civil Card Directorate, i.e. General Directorate of Civil Status (responsible for overseeing the issuance of Civil Status ID cards), worked closely together as both the Civil ID Card and the Nationality Certificate were required to issue an Iraqi citizen with an Iraqi passport. - 2.4.76 The website for the Republic of Iraq, Ministry of Interior, General Directorate for Nationality, under a section entitled, 'Duties and activities', undated, accessed 25 November 2014, confirmed that the General Directorate For Nationality was responsible for implementing the Citizenship Act No 26 of 2006; Civil Status Law No.65 of 1972 as amended; Passport Law No.32 of 1999, as amended and the Commercial Housing Regulatory Act No.95 of 1978, as amended. - 2.4.77 The Middle East Consultancy Services in an article posted on their website in September 2012 confirmed that the Nationality Certificate was a booklet-like document upon which the picture of the owner is fixed.
-The cover was black. - 2.4.78 According Landinfo, the Nationality Certificate is necessary when applying for work in the public sector, education and to access other public services.
-It is also required to apply for other documents, such as passports as well as birth, marriage and death certificates.
-This was partially corroborated by a UNHCR Country of Origin report on Iraq dated 2005, which noted that the Nationality Certificate, together with the Civil Status ID Card, were 'requested for any kind of interaction with the authorities, such as an application for a food ration card, school registration, and the issuance of death and birth certificates.'
-The Landinfo source further noted that children can get a Nationality Certificate from an early age, but it is common to get them from the age of http://mideastconsultancy.com/new/mecs/auth.php?sid=1&id=28, date accessed: 25 November 2014

-NHCR Baghdad, Response to inquiry regarding returnees/deportees: Documentation, assistance and conditions at Baghdad airport, 3 November 2011, Annex B
+It is issued by the Ministry of Interior, General Nationality Directorate (GND).162 Hassanain Hadi Fahil, second secretary at the Iraqi embassy in London, in a meeting in January 2011, clarified that '... the issuance of the Iraqi Nationality Certificate ... was overseen by the General Directorate of Nationality, which was ... part of the Ministry of Interior.'
+The Second Secretary clarified that the General Directorate of Nationality and Iraqi Civil Card Directorate, i.e. General Directorate of Civil Status (responsible for overseeing the issuance of Civil Status ID cards), worked closely together as both the Civil ID Card and the Nationality Certificate were required to issue an Iraqi citizen with an Iraqi passport.163 - 8.4.2 The website for the Republic of Iraq, Ministry of Interior, General Directorate for Nationality, under a section entitled, 'Duties and activities', undated, accessed 25 November 2014, confirmed that the General Directorate For Nationality was responsible for implementing the Citizenship Act No 26 of 2006; Civil Status Law No.65 of 1972 as amended; Passport Law No.32 of 1999, as amended and the Commercial Housing Regulatory Act No.95 of 1978, as amended.164 - 8.4.3 The Middle East Consultancy Services in an article posted on their website in September 2012 confirmed that the Nationality Certificate was a booklethttp://mideastconsultancy.com/new/mecs/auth.php?sid=1&id=28, date accessed: 25 November 2014 UNHCR Baghdad, Response to inquiry regarding returnees/deportees: Documentation, assistance and conditions at Baghdad airport, 3 November 2011, Annex B